nitintoc/OpenBot_42/README.md

 ## License

-This project is open source and available under the [appropriate license]. *(Replace with actual license if available.)*
+This project is open source